hypermine-bc/training-resources/Syllabus_May2020.md

 - Governance
 - Naming System
 - Off chain and On chain transaction
+- Concept of Paymentchannel
-- Concept Statechannel
+- Concept of Statechannel
-- Concept Oracles
+- Concept of Oracles

 ### Project (1hrs)